BobSynfig/pictures/README.md

-Some AI generated (and sometimes a bit edited), satirical images inspired the news and the mood!
+Some AI generated (and sometimes a bit edited), satirical images inspired by the news and the mood!